 The goals set by the Ministry for Foreign Affairs and their achievement are reported to the company’s Board of Directors, which participates in guiding the company’s operations in accordance with the goals set for it.

 Finnfund aims to promote corporate social responsibility both in its own operations and its partners’ operations.
-In 2009, Finnfund signed the principles for sustainable development and responsible financing of the Association of European Development Finance Institutions (EDFI) and is committed to implementing them in its operations.
+In 2009, Finnfund endorsed the principles for sustainable development and responsible financing of the Association of European Development Finance Institutions (EDFI) and is committed to implementing them in its operations.
 The EDFI principles are in line with the ten principles of the UN Global Compact initiative.

 In the autumn of 2011, Finnfund and 24 other development finance institutions signed the Corporate Governance Development Framework, including a common set of guidelines on promoting good corporate governance in the companies they invest in, thus supporting sustainable economic development in developing countries.